 7. Model for them how to healthily manage stress.

 Set an example.
 How do you manage your stress?
 Take a walk, read a book, get involved in a project?
 Help them find physical means to deal with stress.

 8. Give kids space to share their fears.

-It's natural for kids to worry and wonder, "Could I be next?
-Could that happen to me?"
-Let your child know that children don’t seem to get sick like older adults do.
+It’s natural for kids to worry and wonder, “Could I be next?
+Could that happen to me?”
+Let your child know that children don’t seem to get sick as older adults do.
 Let them know you are doing what you can to keep yourself safe.
-Let them know what grandparents, aunts and uncles are doing to keep themselves safe.
+Let them know what grandparents, aunts, and uncles are doing to keep themselves safe.
 Let them know they can always come to you for answers or to talk about what scares them.

 9. Talk to them about your plans.

 One of the big fears kids have that they are often afraid to voice is, “What will happen to me if Mom or Dad gets sick?” or “If Mom gets sick and needs to go to the hospital, will Dad be there too?”
 Do you plan to have them stay with a family member or friend in these kinds of instances?
 Let them in on your plans.

 10. Help them feel like they’re in control.